Another American sports franchise has been sold for yet another record price.

 Sale price: $2.2 billion

 Former Rockets owner Leslie Alexander sold the team to Texas native and billionaire Tilman Fertitta for $2.2 billion in 2019.
-Fertitta grew up in Galveston, Texas, and was a regular attendant at Houston's games before buying the franchise.
+Fertitta grew up in Galveston, Texas, and was a regular attendee at Houston's games before buying the franchise.

 According to his website, he is the sole owner of Fertitta Entertainment, which owns the restaurant giant Landry's, the Golden Nugget Casinos and Hotels and the Rockets.
 Fertitta also has his own TV show on CNBC called "Million Dollar Buyer."